stream-protocol/stream-payments-monorepo/README.md

 ## StreamPayments™ Platform

-The **Stream**Payments™ Platform is a comprehensive financial technology ecosystem designed to empower businesses with a rich suite of financial tools and cutting-edge Solana blockchain-based payment processing solutions.
+The **StreamPayments™ Platform** is a comprehensive financial technology ecosystem designed to empower businesses with a rich suite of financial tools and cutting-edge Solana blockchain-based payment processing solutions.
 This platform offers a versatile array of services and features engineered to elevate financial services, streamline payment processing, and enhance customer engagement.

 #### Key Components:

-1. **Governance DAO (StreamDAO):** The foundation of the ecosystem responsible for governance and decision-making to steer the strategic direction of Stream Protocol and **Stream**Payments™.
+1. **Governance DAO (StreamDAO):** The foundation of the ecosystem responsible for governance and decision-making to steer the strategic direction of Stream Protocol and **StreamPayments™**.

 2. **StreamPayments™ Web3 Payments Platform:** The core of the ecosystem, providing a robust Web3 payment solution for businesses.
 It includes features like the Disbursement Platform (DSP), enabling streamlined payment processing.

 3. **Cross-Border Payments:** Simplifies international transactions, foreign exchange conversions, and compliance considerations for businesses.

-4. **OnRamp Payments:** Offers a seamless onboarding experience for businesses to integrate **Stream**Payments™ and begin accepting digital payments.
+4. **OnRamp Payments:** Offers a seamless onboarding experience for businesses to integrate **StreamPayments™** and begin accepting digital payments.

 5. **StreamLink - Social Payments:** A cutting-edge platform designed to facilitate blockchain and Web3 transactions securely and efficiently, enhancing businesses' capabilities in the digital economy.